SciPyCourse2021/scipycourse2021.github.io/project.md

 ### Plus do at least 6 of the following:

-- use an if-elif-else clause
+- use an if-else clause
 - use a for loop
 - use a while loop
 - write at least one function, include a docstring